Elowen-jjw/TechnicalDemonstration/failure_try.md

 ## Some Unsuccessful Attempts

-I experimented with several rules to improve test structure:
+I experimented with several rules to improve test structure, but most turned out to be unhelpful.

 ### Test Splitting
-- Split tests with ≥5 assertions or >60 lines
+- Split tests if they had many assertions (≥5) or were too long (>60 lines).

 ### Code Flattening
 - Inlined simple helper calls
 - Simplified nested `if-else` logic

 ### Assertion Grouping and Formatting
-- Grouped assertions by test objective
+- Grouped assertions based on what they checked

 ### Test Hygiene
-- Parameterize hardcoded file paths and URLs
+- Replaced hardcoded file paths and URLs with parameters
-- Use standard fixtures (`tmp_path`, `monkeypatch`)
+- Used standard fixtures like tmp_path and monkeypatch
-- Add type hints to ambiguous fixture inputs
+- Added type hints for unclear fixture inputs

 ### Exception Handling
 - Replaced `xfail` with `pytest.raises(...)` and added message checks

 ### Comments
 - Explain non-obvious setup rationale
-- Avoid redundant code descriptions
+- Avoided restating what the code already makes clear

 **However, most tests did not get significantly better**:
-- Over-splitting hurt clarity, as tests naturally focus on single logical goals.
+- Splitting often made things worse.
+Many tests already focus on a single goal, so breaking them up hurt clarity.
-- Most tests were already concise.
+- A lot of tests were already concise and structured.
-- Assertions are tightly related, so splitting isn not helpful.
+- Assertions tended to be closely related, so grouping or splitting them didn’t help much.
-- Without deeper code semantics understanding, improvements were shallow.
+- Without deeper semantic understanding (e.g., what each assertion means), these edits were mostly cosmetic.